Kathryn Reitz, DO, CAQSMPrimary Care Sports Medicine Physician

 Sean is always studying somatic (or body-based healing) and is currently getting her certification in Biodynamic Craniosacral Therapy and a Master’s Degree in Counseling from Adams State University.
 She is incredibly passionate about her work, but beyond this -- she loves road trips, pickleball, exploring trails and dancing as much as possible.

-Outside of work, you’ll likely find her deep into a strategy board game, curled up with a book, or hosting one of her themed dinner parties.
-She enjoys yoga, sober dance nights out, and hiking slowly—so she can stop to admire all the bugs and cool rocks along the way.
+Outside of work, you’ll likely find her deep into a strategy board game, curled up with a book, weightlifting, or hosting one of her themed dinner parties.